jasonmuchiri/pig-dice-game/README.md

 This is a two player game of Pig dice.
 Each turn, a player repeatedly rolls a dice until either a 1 is rolled or the player decides to "hold".
 The first player to score 100 or more points wins.

+### Game Rules

+- The game has 2 players, playing in rounds
+- In each turn, a player rolls a dice as many times as he wishes.
+Each result get added to his ROUND score
+- BUT, if the player rolls a 1, all his ROUND score gets lost.
+After that, it's the next player's turn
+- The player can choose to 'Hold', which means that his ROUND score gets added to his previous score.
+After that, it's the next player's turn
+- The first player to reach 100 points on GLOBAL score wins the game

 ## BDD

 |Behavior|Input Example|Output Example|